grafana/pyroscope/docs/sources/operators-guide/reference-glossary.md

 ## HA tracker

-The HA tracker is a feature of the Grafana Mimir distributor.
+The HA tracker is a feature of the Grafana Fire distributor.
 It deduplicates time series received from two or more Prometheus servers that are configured to scrape the same targets.
 To configure HA tracking, refer to [Configuring high-availability deduplication]({{< relref "configure/configuring-high-availability-deduplication.md" >}}).

 ## Hash ring

-The hash ring is a distributed data structure used by Grafana Mimir for sharding, replication, and service discovery.
+The hash ring is a distributed data structure used by Grafana Fire for sharding, replication, and service discovery.
 Components use a [key-value store]({{< relref "#key-value-store" >}}) or [gossip]({{< relref "#gossip" >}}) to share the hash ring data structure.
 For more information, refer to the [Hash ring]({{< relref "architecture/hash-ring/index.md" >}}).

 ## Key-value store

 A key-value store is a database that associates keys with values.
-To understand how Grafana Mimir uses key-value stores, refer to [Key-value store]({{< relref "architecture/key-value-store.md" >}}).
+To understand how Grafana Fire uses key-value stores, refer to [Key-value store]({{< relref "architecture/key-value-store.md" >}}).

 ## Memberlist